schleuder/schleuder-website/docs/index.md

 ### Contact list-owner

-Write to `listname-owner@hostname` to contact the list-owner(s) even if you don't know who they are.
+Write to `foo-owner@hostname` to contact the list-owner(s) even if you don't know who they are.
 Use the list's key to encrypt the email!

 [↑](#top "Go to top of page")